-Scholarships are available to eligible students who are enrolled at least half time (4.5 credits for MDiv, MTS, CAPS, CSS, and CST students; 6 credits for GTU Common MA students).
+Scholarships are available to eligible students who are enrolled at least half time (4.5 credits for MDiv, MTS, MAST, CAPS, CSS, CSSC, and CST students; 6 credits for GTU Common MA students).
 The half-time requirement does not apply to CSR or CTS students.

 PSR is committed to increasing the racial/ethnic diversity of its student body.
 In addition to any other aid that they may receive, students from racial/ethnic minority communities are also awarded special scholarships.
 Recipients of these scholarships must be enrolled at least half-time.

 In conjunction with the federal government, Pacific School of Religion offers loans and work-study.
 We disburse these funds annually on the basis of need, available funds, and satisfactory academic progress.
 International Students are not eligible for federal loans.
 Only U.S. citizens and eligible non-citizens who possess a green card qualify for federal assistance.
-For students who have previous loans, you are eligibile to defer your loans if you are enrolled half time or more each semester.
+For students who have previous loans, you are eligible to defer your loans if you are enrolled half time or more each semester.
 PSR reports all student enrollment statuses to the National Student Loan Clearinghouse at least three times per semester.
 If you need a loan deferment form to be signed, bring it to your registrar.

 The Federal Work-Study Program was established to promote part-time employment for students who are in need of earnings to finance the cost of their education.
 Students may work up to a recommended limit of 20 hours per week while school is in session.
 The amount of the award is based on a student's need as determined by the Financial Aid Office and available funds.
 Federal work-study jobs may be on or off campus.
 The work-study program is open to U.S. citizens or eligible non-citizens.
 International students are not eligible for federal work-study.